-Put down that Pina Colada and put on your workout clothes!
-Really though, any time you have the opportunity to exercise on sand you should take it.
+Any time you have the opportunity to exercise on sand you should take it!
 We love beach workouts for how intensely you can train in a short time, the balance benefits your reap and of course the dose of fresh air.
-Read on for the low down on sand workouts and how you can get with it even if you live far from the shore…
+Read on for the low down on sand workouts and how you can get it in this summer…

 - Low impact – The softer surface of sand makes for a lot less impact on ailing joints.
 This translates to less injury and a greater likelihood that you’ll come back for another beach workout in the future.